-Prior to joining the Firm, Mr. Steiner worked for more than six years in policy and management positions on Capitol Hill.
-In his last position he served as legislative director to Rep. Loretta Sanchez, D-Calif., former vice chair of the House Homeland Security Committee.
-He helped organize the committee when Rep. Sanchez became vice chair, including defining subcommittee jurisdictions, scheduling hearings and directly overseeing the work of the Border, Maritime and Global Counterterrorism Subcommittee.
-Mr. Steiner was also directly responsible for managing the congresswoman’s legislative portfolio and overseeing her legislative staff.
-In his post as legislative assistant for foreign affairs for Rep. Sam Farr, D-Calif., he met with foreign officials both in the United States and overseas and handled a legislative portfolio that included foreign operations appropriations, trade and tax.
+Prior to joining the Firm, Mr. Steiner worked as a legislative aid for Californian Representatives Sam Farr and Loretta Sanchez.
+As Legislative Director for Rep. Sanchez - former vice chair of the House Homeland Security Committee - he helped organize the committee, including defining subcommittee jurisdictions, scheduling hearings, and directly overseeing the work of the Border, Maritime and Global Counterterrorism Subcommittee.
+For Rep. Farr, Mr. Steiner handled a legislative portfolio that included foreign operations appropriations, trade and tax.

-Mr. Steiner came to Congress with a strong background in foreign policy and affairs.
-He received a master’s degree from the Johns Hopkins School of Advanced International Studies in international economics and relations and worked for more than three years as an international development professional with a specialization in post-conflict reconstruction in Washington, D.C., Guatemala and Kosovo.
+Mr. Steiner received his Master’s degree from the Johns Hopkins School of Advanced International Studies (SAIS) in international economics and relations, and worked for more than three years as an international development professional with a specialization in post-conflict reconstruction in Washington, D.C., Guatemala and Kosovo.
 He has experience working in national and international development agencies, including the International Organization for Migration, the World Bank and U.S. Agency for International Development.
-Mr. Steiner has spent over five years studying and working abroad in five countries and is fluent in Spanish, French and Swedish.
+Mr. Steiner has spent over five years studying and working overseas and is fluent in Spanish, French and Swedish.